Electronic Security System Maintenance Support Services

 Buyer not available

-The Defense Logistics Agency (DLA-WRN) is planning to award a Firm-Fixed-Price contract for the procurement of specific items from DRS Network & Imaging Systems LLC, which is designated as the sole source for these products.
-The procurement includes a Digital Vehicle Enhancement (DVE) sensor, a Sidecar Module Cable Assembly, and a camera set, with quantities of 255, 254, and 10 respectively, intended for use in M109A7/M992A3 and Bradley A4 vehicles.
-This contract underscores the importance of these components in enhancing the operational capabilities of military vehicles, highlighting the structured federal contracting process reliant on specific suppliers.
-The solicitation is expected to be released on or around February 20, 2025, and interested parties can access it through FedBizOpps; for further inquiries, they may contact Muhammad Kah at Muhammad.kah@dla.mil or call 586-467-1203.
+The Defense Logistics Agency (DLA) is seeking to procure a Digital Vehicle Enhancement (DVE) sensor, a Sidecar Module Cable Assembly, and a camera set, specifically for use in M109A7/M992A3 and Bradley A4 military vehicles.
+This procurement involves a firm-fixed-price contract with a sole source designation to DRS Network & Imaging Systems LLC, highlighting the critical nature of these components for military operations.
+The solicitation is expected to be released around February 20, 2025, and interested vendors can access it on FedBizOpps.
+For further inquiries, potential offerors may contact Muhammad Kah at Muhammad.kah@dla.mil or by phone at 586-467-1203.

 Buyer not available